-29. For purposes of this securitization, CenterPoint Houston will create one or more special purpose entities (each referred to as "BondCo"), which will be Delaware limited liability companies with CenterPoint Houston as its sole member.
-BondCo will be formed for the limited purpose of acquiring transition property, issuing system restoration bonds in one or more series and in one or more tranches or classes for each series, and performing other activities relating thereto or otherwise authorized by this Financing Order.
+- 29. For purposes of this securitization, CenterPoint Houston will create one or more special purpose entities (each referred to as "BondCo"), which will be Delaware limited liability companies with CenterPoint Houston as its sole member.
+BondCo will be formed for the limited purpose of acquiring transition property, issuing system restoration bonds in one or more series and in one or more tranches or classes57 for each series, and performing other activities relating thereto or otherwise authorized by this Financing Order.
 BondCo will not be permitted to engage in any other activities and will have no assets other than transition property and related assets to support its obligations under the system restoration bonds.
 Obligations relating to the system restoration bonds will be BondCo's only significant liabilities.
+These restrictions on the activities of BondCo and restrictions - 57 Some prior Texas securitizations have used "tranches" while others have used "classes" to describe the bonds being issued.
+We use the terms interchangeably in this order.

-These restrictions on the activities of BondCo and restrictions on the ability of CenterPoint Houston to take action on BondCo's behalf are imposed to achieve the objective that BondCo will be bankruptcy-remote and not affected by a bankruptcy of CenterPoint Houston.
+on the ability of CenterPoint Houston to take action on BondCo's behalf are imposed to achieve the objective that BondCo will be bankruptcy-remote and not affected by a bankruptcy of CenterPoint Houston.
 BondCo will be managed by a board of managers with rights and duties similar to those of a board of directors of a corporation.
 As long as the system restoration bonds remain outstanding, BondCo will have at least one independent manager with no organizational affiliation with CenterPoint Houston other than acting as an independent manager for one or more other bankruptcy-remote subsidiaries of CenterPoint Houston or its affiliates.
-BondCo will not be permitted to amend the provisions of the organizational documents that relate to the bankruptcyremoteness of BondCo without the consent of the independent manager.
+BondCo will not be permitted to amend the provisions of the organizational documents that relate to the bankruptcy-remoteness of BondCo without the consent of the independent manager.
 Similarly, BondCo will not be permitted to institute bankruptcy or insolvency proceedings or to consent to the institution of bankruptcy or insolvency proceedings against it, or to dissolve, liquidate, consolidate, convert, or merge without the consent of the independent manager.
 Other restrictions to facilitate bankruptcy-remoteness may also be included in the organizational documents of BondCo as required by the rating agencies.